Prarthna-design/Matplotlib/README.md

 added Dependencies and Setup
 added code to view data file
-addedd code to be able to read the mouse data and the study result
+addedd code to be able to read the mouse data and the study result added code to combine data tinto a single preview